VerifiedInc/schema-sdk/README.md

 [TypeBox](https://github.com/sinclairzx81/typebox) is used to author JSON schemas.
 This means the attribute type and potentially its format.
 It is really just syntactic sugar to author JSON Schemas.
 Opting to not use TypeBox [TypeCompiler](https://github.com/sinclairzx81/typebox#typecompiler) because it is a little less flexible than [AJV](###AJV) for validation.

 > We are using a custom [TypeBuilder](https://github.com/sinclairzx81/typebox/issues/373#issuecomment-1502287920) `./src/type`, we do this by extending Extended TypeBuilder (Type Builder's default) to add method creation reference to the atomic credential.

+### Metadata
+While JSON schemas more purpose is programmatic validation, we are also using some of it's metadata properties to help describe the schemas in human readable formats.
+The metadata attributes being primarily leveraged are: `description`, `examples`, and `title`.
+We also have introduced our own metadata attribute and [AJV](#AJV) keyword, `displayFormat` to serve as a more visually descriptive counter part to JSON schemas' data validation `format` property.

 ### Folder Structure